Snake

-Snakes are elongated limbless reptiles of the suborder Serpentes (/s3r'pEntiːz/).
-Cladistically squamates, snakes are ectothermic, amniote vertebrates covered in overlapping scales much like other members of the group.
-Many species of snakes have skulls with several more joints than their lizard ancestors and relatives, enabling them to swallow prey much larger than their heads (cranial kinesis).
+Snakes are limbless reptiles of the squamate suborder Serpentes.
+Closely related to lizards and the tuatara, snakes are ectothermic, amniote, air-breathing vertebrates with an elongated rope-like body covered by overlapping scales, and they move around using undulatory, rectilinear, concertina, sidewinding or slide-pushing locomotion, with some arboreal species even capable of short-ranged gliding flight by flaring out the ribs to flatten and widen the body for aerodynamic lift.
+Snakes have skulls with significantly fewer sutures and more hypermobile articulations (i.e. cranial kinesis) than their lizard relatives, enabling them to greatly widen the mouth and swallow prey much larger than their heads.
 To accommodate their narrow bodies, snakes' paired organs (such as kidneys) appear one in front of the other instead of side by side, and most only have one functional lung.
-Some species retain a pelvic girdle with a pair of vestigial claws on either side of the cloaca.
-Lizards have independently evolved elongate bodies without limbs or with greatly reduced limbs at least twenty-five times via convergent evolution, leading to many lineages of legless lizards.
-These resemble snakes, but several common groups of legless lizards have eyelids and external ears, which snakes lack, although this rule is not universal (see Amphisbaenia, Dibamidae, and Pygopodidae).
+Despite being tetrapods from a cladistic prospective, snakes lack limbs completely, although pythons and boids retain a vestigial pelvic girdle.
+Some lizards have also independently evolved a snake-like elongated body without limbs or with greatly reduced limbs at least twenty-five times via convergent evolution, leading to many lineages of legless lizards, who have eyelids, external ears and a fleshy non-forked tongue that snakes lack, although this rule is not universal.

-Living snakes are found on every continent except Antarctica, and on most smaller land masses; exceptions include some large islands, such as Ireland, Iceland, Greenland, and the islands of New Zealand, as well as many small islands of the Atlantic and central Pacific oceans.
-Additionally, sea snakes are widespread throughout the Indian and Pacific oceans.
+Snakes are mostly terrestrial with a cosmopolitan distribution, and extant species are found on every continent except Antarctica, and on most islands — exceptions include Ireland, Iceland, Greenland and the islands of New Zealand, as well as many small islands of the Atlantic and Central Pacific oceans.
+Additionally, secondarily aquatic groups such as the sea snakes are widespread throughout the Indo-Pacific regions, while water snakes are found worldwide.
 Around thirty families are currently recognized, comprising about 520 genera and about more than 4,170 species.
-They range in size from the tiny, 10.4 cm Barbados threadsnake to the reticulated python of 6.95 m in length.
+They range in size from the tiny, 10.4 cm Barbados threadsnake to the reticulated python up to 6.95 m in length.
 The fossil species Titanoboa cerrejonensis was 12.8 m long.
 Snakes are thought to have evolved from either burrowing or aquatic lizards, perhaps during the Jurassic period, with the earliest known fossils dating to between 143 and 167 Ma ago.
 The diversity of modern snakes appeared during the Paleocene epoch (c.
 66 to 56 Ma ago, after the Cretaceous–Paleogene extinction event).
-The oldest preserved descriptions of snakes can be found in the Brooklyn Papyrus.
+The oldest preserved descriptions of snakes can be found in the Brooklyn Medical Papyrus.

-Most species of snake are nonvenomous and those that have venom use it primarily to kill and subdue prey rather than for self-defense.
-Some possess venom that is potent enough to cause painful injury or death to humans.
-Nonvenomous snakes either swallow prey alive or kill by constriction.
+Most species of snake are non-venomous, and venomous snake species use their venom primarily to paralyze and kill prey rather than for self-defense.
+Snake venom is delivered during biting via hollow/grooved fangs and contains a wide variety of toxins including neurotoxins, hemotoxins, cardiotoxins and myotoxins, and some are potent enough to cause severe injury or death to humans with just one snakebite.
+Non-venomous snakes typically subdue prey by constriction before either swallow the prey alive or kill it by strangulation before swallowing whole.
+In captivity, snakes are typically fed dead prey because live foods such as rodents may fight and injure snakes during feeding.